 2. Coleman Road Trip Grill LXE

-Coleman’s Road Trip Grill LXE comes with a collapsible stand and wheels that is easy to set up and put away in seconds.
-The grills have 285 square inches of cooking space, and last about an hour on a propane cylinder with 20,000 BTUs of power.
+Coleman’s Road Trip Grill LXE can be set up and put away in seconds.
+The collapsible grills have 285 square inches of cooking space and last about an hour on a propane cylinder with 20,000 BTUs of power.
 They also have side tables that you can slide out for extra room.